angeloorru/gogoAnimeScraper/README.md

 <hr>

 <h2>Program Execution</h2>
 <h3> The app is ready for build with all it's dependencies.
-To do so run: mvn package.<br>
+To do so run: "mvn package",
-Alternatively you can download the jar file above.
+to generate the executable jar with dependencies that can be found from inside the target folder of the project.
 </h3>
-Assuming that Java is correctly installed in your computer (i.e path set up correctly), open the terminal, navigate to the location of the .jar file (i.e. \Desktop) and paste the following line: java -jar GoGoAnimeDownloader-1.x.jar
+Assuming that Java is correctly installed in your computer (i.e path set up correctly), open the terminal, navigate to the location of the .jar file (i.e. \Desktop) and paste the following line: java -jar GoGoAnimeDownloader-3.0.jar
 <br>
 Follow the instructions displayed in the console.
 <br>